KatharaFramework/Kathara/README.md

 * This will kill and remove any container.

 ## TODO
-* `lwipe` command to wipe the cache plus all Kathará containers and networks.
 * Components and configuration checker.
 * Better and more informative installer.